Know the legal basics

 Most anglers need a provincial or tidal license, and regulations can include seasons, bait rules, catch limits, slot sizes, and protected waters.

-Read the license guideYour practical starting point for Canadian fishing: licenses, regulations, seasons, species, beginner gear, local spots, and trip planning in one place.
+Read the license guideYour practical starting point for fishing in Canada: licenses, seasons, species, gear, local spots, and trip planning — all in one place.

 Lakes in Canada